nodejs/admin/MEMBER_TRAVEL_FUND.md

 advance to get approval before making relevant expenditures.

-If you need a visa for the country in which the Node.js event you are attending is being held, see the detail instructions on [how to prepare for visa application](./travel-visas.md).
+If you need a visa for the country in which the Node.js event you are attending is being held, see the document on [preparing for a visa application](./travel-visas.md).

 ### Request